-Every business nowadays should have their own website as it acts as a storefront to all online users.
+Every business nowadays should have its own website as it acts as a storefront to all online users.
 But simply just having a website is not enough anymore.
 Business should not only focus on the amount of traffic they are getting, but they also need to be able to identify the quality of the traffic.
-The more high quality traffic a website receives, the higher the chances of conversion.
+The more high-quality traffic a website receives, the higher the chances of conversion.
 Marketers and business owners need to understand how their users interact with their website to know if both their off page and on page methods are successful.

 There are various tools that give you the opportunity to track website metrics, one of them being Google Analytics.
 Google Analytics is part of the Google Marketing Platform specifically created to track and report on website activity.

 Compiling these metrics into a report can seem extremely overwhelming, making it difficult to identify what metrics are aligned with your overall efforts and therefore what you should be tracking.
-Big companies will allocate a large number of resources to understand a user’s behaviour online, from looking into how they got into their website to how they interact with the website.
+Big companies will allocate a large number of resources to understand a user’s behavior online, from looking into how they got into their website to how they interact with the website.

 What Metrics Should You Include?